pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 In other words,  authors clearly want a certain type of layout that goes against traditions; they have good reasons to do so.
 Heuristics trying to make sense based on those traditions suddenly break as well.

 This is a perfect example how traditions hold us back.
 They are too rigid - you can't have "partially moveable limits" without resorting to hackery.
-And once you have that kind of a hammer and everything looks like a nail.
+And once you have that kind of a hammer, everything looks like a nail.

 ## MathML